-- A minimum of two car parking spaces must be provided on each lot, one of which must be covered. - No boat, jet-ski, trailer, work equipment or plant or truck may be stored or parked where it is visible from any street or public open space.
+A minimum of two car parking spaces must be provided on each lot, one of which must be covered.

-1. Claypave Pavers
+- 1. Claypave Pavers

-- 2. Porphyry Stone Setts - 3.
-Anston Paving Slabs
+- 2. Porphyry Stone Setts

+- 3. Anston Paving Slabs

-4. Exposed Aggregate Paving
+- 4. Exposed Aggregate Paving

 9. Façade Design

 This section outlines a range of building components required to provide for individual selection whilst encouraging consistency across all dwellings.